 What to Do in the Event of a Negative Tenure Decision

-Within thirty working days of being informed of the President’s decision you must give notice of appeal.
+Within 30 working days of being informed of the President’s decision, you must give notice of appeal.

 - A significant irregularity or unfairness in the procedure followed by the tenure committee, or in the selection of its members;

 - Improper bias or motive on the part of any member of the tenure committee;